* BBQs * Swimming * Pontoons * Toilets * Shower * Shaded Grassed Area * Fireworks

 visits here to do some prawning but best to be sure)

-We’ve done South Perth and the Perth Foreshore before and we enjoyed Matlida Bay the best as it’s less busy, there is good access to parking and lots of room for the kids to run around, good view of the fireworks and a fantastic family friendly atmosphere.
+We’ve done South Perth and the Perth Foreshore before and we enjoyed Matlida Bay the most as it’s less busy, there is good access to parking and lots of room for the kids to run around.
+Complete with a good view of the fireworks and a fantastic family friendly atmosphere.

 If you have young children who don't like the noise from the fireworks Matilda Bay is a great option too as it's a little less noisy.

 Tip!
-When you leave turn left onto Mounts Bay Road, it turns into Stirling Hwy and whether you are heading north or south of the river you can use it to avoid the traffic coming from home from Kings Park and the City.
+When you leave turn left onto Mounts Bay Road, and head down Stirling Hwy towards the coast.
+Whether you are heading north or south of the river you can use it to avoid the traffic heading home from Kings Park and the City.

 What to Bring: picnic rug, bbq or picnic dinner, beach sand toys, inflatables, kayaks/canoes (just note there are a lot of people around so large kayaks or canoes are not recommended), mosquito repellant, radio, beach cricket